What Is a Letter of Demand? (And Why It's the First Step to Getting Paid)

 Does a Letter of Demand Have to Come From a Lawyer?

-You can absolutely write and send a demand letter yourself.
+You can write and send a demand letter yourself.
 There's no law that says it has to come from an attorney.
 In fact, for small claims court, most judges expect that you're representing yourself.
 A demand letter written in your own words, with clear facts and a reasonable deadline, is completely valid.

-That said, a letter that looks official and arrives via certified mail does carry more psychological weight.
+That said, a letter that looks official and arrives via certified mail does carry more weight.
 It doesn't matter if a lawyer wrote it or not.
 What matters is that it's clear, factual, delivered with proof, and gives the person a real deadline.

 What Happens After You Send It?